-By Lisa Heay, Senior Marketing Consultant at Heinz Marketing
+By Lisa Heay, Marketing Planning Manager at Heinz Marketing

 It’s hard to know what you don’t know.
-Marketing Automation is complex, and even after almost a decade using tools like this, I’m still learning new things and new ways to get the job done better, faster, more efficiently.
-Here’s a list of 10 things you may not know about Marketo:
+Marketing Automation is complex and changing all the time, and even after over a decade using tools like this, I’m still learning new things and new ways to get the job done better, faster, and more efficiently.
+Here’s a list of 10 simple things that you may not know about Marketo.

 Do you utilize wait steps in your batch campaigns?
 Listen up – the number of minutes you choose is important.
 If you want a short wait, enter 4 minutes or less.
 There is no change in system priority if your wait step is 4 minutes or less.
-If you add a 5+ minute wait step, your campaign’s priority is now considered low, and the action will be de-prioritized for the system-wide CRM sync that happens every 5 minutes.
-What that means is your wait won’t be 5 minutes – it’ll take much longer depending on how many records are in your database and number of fields syncing.
+If you add a 5+ minute wait step, your campaign’s priority is now considered low, and the action will be deprioritized for the system-wide CRM sync that happens every 5 minutes (and almost every other process Marketo runs).
+What that means is that your wait won’t actually be 5 minutes – it’ll take much longer depending on how many records are in your database and number of fields that are syncing.

-- Marketo fees are based on Known Leads, not Marketable leads.
+#2 – Marketo fees are based on Known Leads, not Marketable leads

 As Marketo users are well aware, Marketo’s pricing tiers are based on database size.
 But what does that really mean?
 I’ve seen conflicting information all over the Community—what does Marketo consider as part of the database?

 A common misconception is that they charge based on the number of Marketable leads—those leads that are not unsubscribed, blacklisted, invalid, etc. However, that isn’t the case.

 All known records count towards your total database.
 If there is any identifying information attached to the person – email, phone, address, etc. – they are included in your overall database size.